SamuelDAlencar/blogs_api/README.md

 # How to run and test the application

  1. Clone this rep: (SSH) `git clone git@github.com:SamuelDAlencar/blogs_api.git`
- 2. To run it without *Doker* inside its folder, install all dependencies with `npm install`
+ 2. To run it without *Docker* inside its folder, install all dependencies with `npm install`

 # Skills put into practice  👨‍💻: